 Beef, Lamb, Pork or Game Selections

 - Gelatinous meats

 - Knuckle bones

 - Fish frames with heads (no fish meat)

 - Add 1/4 a cup of apple cider vinegar to help draw out minerals from the bones and into the stock such as calcium potassium and magnesium.
-Some people may not be ready to add this during intro.
+Some people may not be ready to add this during the introduction diet stages.